More on Immigration and Public Property

 Among the people prevented from homesteading are would-be immigrants, people from other parts of the world.
 In times past, many came to America to stake out parcels on the frontier to make better lives for themselves and their families.
 They demarcated, cleared, plowed, planted, and harvested it.
 They built homes with it.
 They “mixed their labor” with it, Lockean-style, and made it their own.

 By foreclosing homesteading to this day of a vast portion of America, the government harms their modern-day counterparts as much as it harms those politically defined as citizens.
-Libertarians (and others) who would treat citizens from foreigners differently in this matter are obliged to justify that seemingly arbitrary distinction.
+Libertarians (and others) who would treat citizens differently from foreigners in this matter are obliged to justify that seemingly arbitrary distinction.
 So far they have failed to do so.

 Sheldon Richman